razorgoto/myresume/Resume.md

 - Teaching/showing the tricks of the trade to aspiring bartenders
 - Entertain and inspire corporate clients at events
 - Create, organize and execute promotional events
-- Develop syllabus for instruction
+- Develop syllabus and training material for instruction

 ## Computershare Fund Services